How to Select an Adoption Agency?

 What to Consider in Choosing an Adoption Agency?

 Next you need to see if the agency fits with your needs and desires.
 We suggest you consider some of the following questions and issues in evaluating the agency:

-6) Ask about the costs and other financial aspects of the adoption.
-When are the fees paid, are fees paid recoverable, how are the birth mother and baby medical bills handled?
+Ask about the costs and other financial aspects of the adoption.
+What are the fees involved, when are the fees paid, are fees paid recoverable?
+How are the birth mother and baby medical bills handled?
 What about living and incidental expenses incurred by the birth mother?